xlab-classes/Cse442-spring2022-HireMi/README.md

 ### Prerequisites

-You need to install a npm on your system.
+You need to install npm on your system.

 Node Package Manager: [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm/)